RarelyUseful/A_Projects/README.md

-Angular class tasks and practice repo.
+**Angular class tasks and practice repo.**

+Used during class @ Bialystok University of Technology.